morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 Why should code adhere to documentation and style conventions?
 Admittedly, such conventions are arbitrary.
 Different style guides sometimes flatly contradict each other.
 For example, [Ray Wenderlich's Swift Style Guide](https://github.com/raywenderlich/swift-style-guide) says: "Indent using 2 spaces rather than tabs to conserve space and help prevent line wrapping".
 [GitHub's Swift Style Guide](https://github.com/github/swift-style-guide) says the exact opposite: "Tabs, not spaces".

 Paradoxically, this very arbitrariness of coding practice makes following clearly identified guidelines important.
 Style guides help make code readable to programmers other than the original coder.
 Large organizations such as Google specify how code is to be written and documented so that when many different programmers are working on a single project, anyone who picks up a source code file will know what to expect.
 What if you prefer to use spaces to indent your code and I prefer to use tabs, and you then inherit some of my code?
 Imagine how much time and aggravation it will take you to change out the tabs in my code to spaces.
-This isn't just a question of aesthetics; if the language we're using is, say, Python, a file we both have worked on, and which consequently has a mixture of tabs and spaces, may not even compile.
+This isn't just a question of aesthetics; if the language we're using is, say, Python, the code we both have worked on, and which consequently has a mixture of tabs and spaces, may not even run.

 Documentation and style guidelines thus represent **agreed-upon shared conventions within a particular community of coders**.
 For the projects you submit to Udacity, the community includes your fellow students, the Nanodegree instructors, the coaches, and the project reviewers.
 Following the specified conventions is necessary for two reasons: